-As we mentioned the VW has a flat floor.
-This makes access to and from the driver’s cab quite easy and allows the swivelling passenger seat to be incorporated into the design.
-The layout is simple with a kitchen/storage area cabinet along the offside and a day/night lounge taking up the mid section.
+As we mentioned, the VW has a flat floor.
+This makes access to and from the driver’s cab relatively driver’s allows the swivelling passenger seat to be incorporated into the design.
+The layout is simple, with a kitchen/storage area cabinet along the offside and a day/night lounge taking up the midsection.
 The lounge can be used for passengers (with two optional seatbelts fitted) or just for sitting on when camped by day or folded down into a bed by night.
-The rear area has a platform and large cushion for that purpose.
-A single, pole-mounted table, normally stored behind the driver’s seat can be used in conjunction with the rear seat.
+The rear area has a platform and a large cushion for that purpose.
+A single, pole-mounted table, generally stored behind the driver’s seat, can be used by a driver with the rear seat.

-SLEEPING HOURS Setting up the bed is a simple operation – release the catches on either side of the rear seat and then lay it flat.
-The bed measures 1.88m x 1.29m (6ft 2in x 4ft 3in) which narrows to 1.17m (3ft 10in).
-Bed width can be expanded by not having the offside rear cabinet but that does mean a substantial reduction in storage area.
-Making up the bed can be easily done by two people, one at the rear door and one inside.
+SLEEPING HOURS Setting up the bed is simple – release the catches on either side of the rear seat and then lay it flat.
+The bed measures 1.88m x 1.29m (6ft 2in x 4ft 3in) and narrows to 1.17m (3ft 10in).
+Bed width can be expanded by not having the offside rear cabinet, but that substantially reduces the storage area.
+Making the bed can be quickly done by two people, one at the back door and one inside.
 LED reading lights are fitted on both sides at the rear.
-On the subject of lights, the main roof lights are mini fluorescents which look a bit old hat but Peter Farrugia reckons they give a better light in the confined space.
+On the subject of lights, the leading roof lights are mini fluorescents that look a bit old hat, but Peter Farrugia reckons they give a better light in the confined space.
 Still, LED lights are an option.

 FROM THE REAR

-Filling the rest of the offside rear there is a sliding-door cabinet, the front half having shelves, the rear having a small hanging space.
-Right in the rear corner is a small shelf area that on this van held the optional external shower hose.
-Under the bed cushion base at the rear is a good storage area accessible from the rear and a hatch on the inside – it’s ideal for large plastic boxes on rollers.
-Part of this area is taken by the house battery and the charger but the rest can be used for assorted bits and pieces required for travel.
+Filling the rest of the offside rear, there is a sliding-door cabinet, the front half has shelves, and the rear has a small hanging space.
+Right in the rear corner is a small shelf area holding the optional external shower hose on this van.
+Under the bed cushion base at the rear is a good storage area accessible from the end and a hatch inside – it’s ideal for large plastic boxes on rollers.
+The house battery and the charger take part of this area, but the rest can be used for assorted bits and pieces required for travel.

 Manufacturer Frontline Campers